 |Publication status||Published - 2016|

 Silv, S., Casa, S., & CARTER, D. (2016).
 Brazil, Racial Democracy?
 The Plight of Afro-descendent Women in Political Spaces.
 In C. Lehman (Ed.), Advances in Public Interest Accounting: Accounting in Conflict: Globalization, Gender, Race and Class (pp. 29-56).
-United Kingdom: Emerald Group Publishing Limited.
+Emerald Group Publishing Limited.